Skip to Content

 Around the corner lies the Roman Forum, a huge archaeological site which was the main heart of ancient Rome.
 With one entrance ticket you can visit both sites.

-You will need at least two to three hours to explore the Colosseum and Roman Forum, so it’s perfect for before the matches begin on Sunday.
-With limited time in Rome, you don’t want to be waiting line – I always recommend pre-purchasing skip the line tickets.
+You will need at least two to three hours to explore the Colosseum and Roman Forum, so it’s perfect for before the matches begin because they’re all afternoon matches.
+With limited time in Rome, you don’t want to be waiting line – we always recommend pre-purchasing skip the line tickets.
 Better yet, make sure you see the big landmarks without wasting too much time by signing up for a two and a half hour guided tour.

 2. Look out for the Pope at the Vatican City